 I graduated from the University of New Brunswick in 2012 with a Bachelor of Science in Psychology.
 I then spent two years working with children and adolescents with intellectual disabilities requiring complex care.
 I enjoyed using my psychology knowledge in the workplace, where I employed Applied Behaviour Analysis.
 I have also worked in hospitals, nursing homes, seniors’ facilities, and childcare centres.
 Through my diverse workplace experiences, I have sampled a variety of job and career options.
 I chose to return to school in the fall of 2014 to pursue a Bachelor of Nursing.
 I am currently in the Advanced Standing Program at the University of New Brunswick (Moncton campus).
-I will complete my studies in the summer of 2017.
+I will be finishing my nursing degree in the summer of 2017.
+Afterwards, I plan on writing the National Council of State Boards of Nursing Exam to reach my goal of becoming a fully registered nurse by the fall of 2017.
 I am looking forward to new experiences in the healthcare field.

-I currently work as a Research Assistant with Drs.
-Gouliquer and Poulin on their work with marginalised groups.
-Gaining this valuable experience in qualitative research has been a great opportunity and I am thankful for the mentorship and support Drs.
+Working as a Research Assistant with Drs.
+Gouliquer and Poulin on their work with marginalised groups allowed me to gain valuable experience in qualitative research.
+I was very fortunate to have had such a great learning opportunity and I am thankful for the mentorship and support Drs.
 Gouliquer and Poulin have provided me.
 I am especially proud to have co-authored a poster pertaining to female firefighters and leadership that was presented at the Canadian Psychological Association conference in June 2016.